-Limping Chicken were the ones to break the Mandela ‘fake interpreter’ story and are at the forefront for everything deaf related.
+Limping Chicken was the one to break the Mandela ‘fake interpreter’ story and is at the forefront of everything deaf-related.

 How can you resist these gorgeous puppies?!

 They train specific breeds of dogs to assist deaf people in their everyday lives.
-Alerting their owner to the doorbell, the fire alarm going off and the likes off the telephone ringing.
+Alerting their owner to the doorbell, the fire alarm going off, and the telephone ringing.
 They help bring independence, companionship and confidence to the lives of their deaf owner.

 They are tried and tested, matching thousands of joyful dogs with deaf recipients.
 They currently have over 850 working partnerships across the UK.
 A hearing dog is for life, with many recipients keeping their retired hearing dog as a pet once they retire and bringing in a new working dog.

 If you love dogs and want to follow an account that does its utmost for the Deaf community, then Hearing Dogs is for you!

 And A Couple Of Forward Thinking Deaf People To Boot!